 Believe it or not, the term race has had many different meanings over the centuries, and at no point have scientists ever agreed on any specific meaning, or even the number of races of humankind that exist.
 Genetic studies have now refuted the the very existence of biogenetically distinct races, and the notion of race has become mostly a social construct.
 Many people still do not realize that no one can define precisely what race means, and the race a person belongs to is as much a matter of self-identification with a given culture as anything else.
 This all gets pretty interesting, and I have included a few additional reference links below this article for anyone interested.

-A White acquaintance once started talking about "the Muslim problem" as if everyone must realize that every Muslim is bad1.
+A White acquaintance once started talking about "the Muslim problem" as if I must realize that all Muslims are bad1.
 His comments made me think about a Malaysian Muslim physician who has been a good friend for over 20 years.
-He has done countless things for my wife and I, including giving us a wedding reception.
+He tended to a leg I injured five minutes before meeting him for the first time, and has done countless things for my wife and I, including giving us a lovely wedding reception.
 I also thought about the Black Nigerian Muslim family two houses away.
-They are the nicest neighbors anyone could want, and their children are the most polite and well behaved I've seen in a while.
+They are the nicest neighbors anyone could want, and their children are the most polite and well behaved I've seen in a long time.
 I thought about Victor and his SUV when the same acquaintance talked about a Black couple getting out of a "big and expensive SUV" that parked next to he and his wife at a store.
-He asked his wife "How's that White privilege working for you?" as if White privilege doesn't exist, or Black people shouldn't be allowed to have nice vehicles and must come by them easily.
-The same person also talked about the "problem" of Whites becoming a minority in America, blaming (for just being here, I guess) every non-white group he could think of including Hispanics, Blacks, and after a brief pause adding "Asians".
-That made me think about my Asian wife, who is my life's greatest treasure, and all of the relatives who have always treated me like family.
+He asked his wife "How's that White privilege working for you?" as if White privilege doesn't exist, or Black people shouldn't have nice vehicles or must come by them easily and without working.
+The same person also talked about the "problem" of Whites eventually becoming a minority in America, blaming every non-white group he could think of including Hispanics and Blacks for being here.
+After a brief pause he added "Asians".
+That made me think about my Asian wife, who is my life's greatest treasure, and all of the relatives who have treated me like family since before we were married.
 The most hurtful and uncomfortable moments in my life have not come from Asians, Blacks, Hispanics, or Native Americans.
-They have happened when White colleagues and people I thought were friends have shared their racist feelings, mistakenly assuming I am also a racist because their skin and mine are the same color.
-Racism always hurtful to someone, and it hurts more when it comes from a betrayed trust or friendship than when it comes from hate.
+They have happened when White colleagues and people I thought were friends have shared their racist feelings, mistakenly assuming I am also a racist because I am White.

 There are obviously a range of incredibly good to incredibly bad individuals of every race, religion, and other stripe.
 I can't describe how lucky I feel to have met so many of the incredibly good ones, but frankly I have met some bad ones too, and maybe luck has nothing to do with it.
 If I hated whole groups of people for the misdeeds of some who look like them, or who have the same religion, I would never have met any of the people I've mentioned.
 The deeds of a particular individual are all that matter.
 If you think about it, categorizing someone as good or bad based on anything else is nonsensical, unfair, and stupid.